Isangeles/arena/README.md

 ## Introduction
 Arena is simple demo module for [Flame](https://github.com/Isangeles/flame) RPG engine with [Mural](https://github.com/Isangeles/mural) 2D GUI support.

 You can download full game with arena module here: [Linux](https://drive.google.com/open?id=1CAUiHdGq8sxrrNWkRwF1QSaNSVWLKDVg), [Windows](https://drive.google.com/open?id=1rR_k_39o-hqTywUZO628ggA3iN7ZBZTJ)

 ## Usage
 To use this module with your Flame instance just place it in `data/modules/arena` directory.

 Then set `module` variable in `.flame` to:
 ```
   module:arena;
 ```
+After that run your interface executable, Flame should load module automatically.

 ## Contact
 * Isangeles <<dev@isangeles.pl>>